The Provincial Tramways Company: Plymouth

-Plymouth, Stonehouse and Devonport Tramways Company had started a single horse tramway line between the 3 towns in 1872 this tramway was the first one to be authorized under the provisions of the Tramways Act 1870 which was used to authorize so many later tramway schemes and provided for their municipalization after 21 years.
+Plymouth, Stonehouse and Devonport Tramways Company had started a single horse tramway line between the three towns in 1872 this tramway was the first one to be authorized under the provisions of the Tramways Act 1870 (33 & 34 Vict. c.
+78) which was used to authorize so many later tramway schemes and provided for their municipalization after 21 years.
 This tramway was taken over and electrified by the council in 1902 but the company continued to operate the trams under a lease arrangement until 1922.
 It was also operating horse buses and later motor buses throughout this period.

 Cardiff

 The Cardiff Tramways Company started operations in July 1872 and developed a large network of horse tramways in Cardiff but these were taken over and electrified by the council in 1902 however the company continued its horse bus and later motor bus operations until these were also bought by the council in 1922.

 Portsmouth

-Portsmouth Street Tramways Company started in 1874 and then gradually extended its lines over the city including in 1878 the purchase of 2 rival tramway companies thereafter becoming the principal tramway operator in the city.
+Portsmouth Street Tramways Company started in 1874 and then gradually extended its lines over the city, including in 1878 the purchase of two rival tramway companies, thereafter becoming the principal tramway operator in the city.

 In 1901 Portsmouth Corporation bought the tramways in Portsmouth and reconstructed them for electrification.